 The tower provides visitors with a 360o panoramic view of the mountains, national park, and Hot Springs area.
 It is like getting a grounded aerial view of the area.

-Trails of Hot Springs National Park
+Hot Springs National Park Trails

 Hot Springs National Park is renowned for the hot springs in the area, however, there is more nature there to explore which is accessible with several hiking trails ranging from easy to difficult adventures.